antronerds/r2-training-courses/docs/Methylation_analysis.md

 To gain a clearer understanding of how to interpret this Heatmap, two further methylation datasets will be compared with the "Esteller" dataset.
 As mentioned earlier in *Section 2 Generating Heatmap* of this manual, this "Esteller" dataset is based on highly proliferating cancer cell lines.

-The second dataset is based on primary tumors ("tumor" type by the author name "Heyn" on R2 Platform).
+The second dataset is based on primary tumors ("tumor" type by the author name "Heyn" on the R2 Platform).
 The third dataset is based on normal control tissue samples ("normal" type by the author name "Lokk" on R2 Platform).
 In this section, three Heatmaps generated from these three datasets are to be compared to show the difference in methylation tendency for a chosen gene of interest.
 These comparative methylome heatmaps were used to study another tumor suppressor ZAR1.
 [5]

-To create the second ("Heyn") and the third ("Lokk") datasets, repeat the steps from 1) to 5) in *Section 2 Generating Heatmap* of this manual.
+To create the second ("Heyn") and the third ("Lokk") heatmaps, repeat the steps from 1) to 5) in *Section 2 Generating Heatmap* of this manual.
 The following Figure 3-1 is a collection generated heatmaps of the three datasets ("Esteller" on the bottom, "Heyn" in the middle, "Lokk" on the top).
 As shown with colors in Figure 3-1, the "Lokk" Heatmap of CLDN10 is rather uniform with an CLDN10 CGI (or CpG-Island) that is unmethylated, whereas the CGI surrounding regions are methylated (for all samples).

 When looking at the Heatmap from primary tumors "Heyn", some degree of methylation appears across the CLDN10 CGI, the black colored row in the heatmap.
 This methylation shows/implies that the tumor samples started to inactivate the tumor suppressor.